perfumerlabs/docs/framework/controller.md

 ##### Forwarding

-This feature when it is needed to "redirect" internally to another controller
+This feature is used when it is needed to "redirect" internally to another controller

 ```php
 class SnippetController extends TemplateController